TobiasNickel/tUploader/README.md

 		// set this to false, if you want to handle the dropzones by yourself,
 		// this  nessasary if you need more then one dropzone on your app. autoDroparea:true
+        // the varName in the PostData
+        varName: 'files'

 ##events
     this lib uses the tMitter eventsystem, witch is almost similar to use like Backbone.event or emitter.js.
 It has the Methods .on - to register a listener, .off - to remove a listener, internally .trigger is used to provide the events for your app.